 ANZ Rewards offers a range of products that you might find at a typical department store, plus a variety of experiences and services.
 You could, for example, purchase a Delonghi Nespresso Inissia Coffe Machine in exchange for 50,280 points (the result of a $25,140 spend if the monthly threshold is not exceeded).
 Or you could buy it on eBay for $123, making the value of the points 0.5 cents per dollar spent.

 You can exchange your points for gift cards to spend at major retailers, or on car hire and hotels, or even use as charity donations.
 A $20 Woolworths or Myer gift card will cost you 4,445 points, resulting from $2,223 worth of below-the-threshold purchases, an equivalent value of 0.9 cents per dollar spent.

-A Sydney/Melbourne one-way economy flight on Qantas costs a minimum of 35,910 rewards points, or $17,955 in spending.
+A Sydney/Melbourne one-way economy flight on Qantas costs a minimum of 32,210 rewards points, earned by spending $16,105.
 This works out at 1.2 cents per dollar, so it’s definitely better value than gifts or gift cards.
 However, you’d be better off opting for the ANZ Frequent Flyer Black card and spend only $8,000 to accrue the 8,000 QFF points required for the same flight.